The Beginner classes is where it all starts. We start with our basic hand hold and connection followed by getting on a learning a move.

 It's a great opportunity to ask questions and get one to one assistance.

 We want everyone to have fun and be safe at our dance classes.
-To help with this we have a Dance WoF (Warrant of Fitness) that we ask everyone to pass before joining an intermediate class.
+To help with this we have a Skills Check that we ask everyone to take before joining an intermediate class.

 Modern Jive is a social partner dance where the emphasis is on being able to dance with a different people rather than with a fixed partner.
 The moves taught in intermediate classes are designed to be freestyleable rather than for competitions or performances.